 BERLIN1928 breathes new life into the European metropolis of the 1920s.
 The VR simulation shows the Berlin of the interwar period and tells numerous stories and anecdotes.
 In the 1920s, Berlin was marked by extreme contrasts in every respect.
 Wealth and misery were often only a stone’s throw apart.
-The splendour and pomp of the magnificent architecture on the large boulevards and one street down: shabby backyards without sunlight.
-War veterans begging for alms in front of glittering variety theatres and cinemas.
+The splendour and splendour of the magnificent architecture on the large boulevards and one street down: shabby backyards without sunlight.
+War veterans begging for alms in front of dazzling variety theatres and cinemas.

-The myth surrounding the Berlin of the 1920s has remained unbroken: Without exaggeration, the world is still fascinated by the glittering and pulsating metropolis.
+The myth surrounding Berlin in the 1920s remains unbroken: Without exaggeration, the world is still fascinated by the dazzling and pulsating metropolis.
 Tom Tykwer’s “Babylon Berlin” has already impressively demonstrated how attractive the golden twenties are for a broad public.
-And it is to be expected that the radiance of this decade will continue to increase in the coming years.
+And that the charisma of this decade will continue in the coming years.

 For BERLIN1928, professionals from a wide variety of industries have joined forces: The team has profound expertise in the fields of architecture and city history, production, game, level and character design, storytelling, event and location management, communication and business administration.
 The approximately 15 members of the core team are united by their fascination for Berlin at that time.

 BERLIN1928 is to become more than “just” a culturally valuable, technologically innovative “product” that can be evaluated multiply on countless channels or platforms and in the form of various applications.
 The VR experience should also contribute to the development of a scientifically founded but at the same time lively, virtual city archaeology.